nginxinc/nginx-gateway-fabric/site/content/installation/nginx-plus-jwt.md

 - `secretName` should be the name of the JWT Secret you created.
 By default this field is set to `nplus-license`.
 This field is required.
 - `endpoint` is the endpoint to send the telemetry data to.
 This is optional, and by default is `product.connect.nginx.com`.
-- `resolver` is the resolver domain name or IP address with optional port for resolving the endpoint.
+- `resolver` is the nameserver used to resolve the NGINX Plus usage reporting endpoint.
+This is optional and used with NGINX Instance Manager.
 - `skipVerify` disables client verification of the NGINX Plus usage reporting server certificate.
 - `caSecretName` is the name of the Secret containing the NGINX Instance Manager CA certificate.
 - `clientSSLSecretName` is the name of the Secret containing the client certificate and key for authenticating with NGINX Instance Manager.